soo-hwanlee/soo-hwanlee.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a linguist specializing in syntax.
+I am a linguist specializing in syntax and its neighboring linguistic domains.
 You can find my CV [here](https://drive.google.com/file/d/1oLIo6HRvr_w6QE9TFqzzNxjfUQMnHtnP/view?usp=drive_link).

 I am currently an Assistant Professor at Gyeongsang National University (GNU) in Korea.
 Previously, I was a postdoc at the University of Pennsylvania where I worked with Marlyse Baptista.
 I received my PhD from New York University (NYU) where I worked with Alec Marantz.